What is Product Analytics?

 Missing out on key product insights

 Product insights need to be segmented in a proper way.
-A robust product analytics tool with powerful segmentation gives you better and useful engagements with your customers.
+A robust product analytics tool with powerful segmentation gives you better and more useful engagements with your customers.

 There’s always a lot happening with and within your product.
 But if your analytics tool is not strong enough to pick up on them, they will remain unnoticed.
 For example, this can be a major feature challenge that your customer is facing.

 So non-robust product analytics can be missing out on key product insights.